TiBOcode/astrotibo/src/content/notes/index.md

 ---
-title: Hey there, explorer!
+title: Hey there!
+Welcome to the Notes
 ---

- You're at the gates of a maze where music, life, and everything in between collide in the most beautiful way.
+ You're at the gates of a maze where Music, Life, and everything in between collide in the most beautiful way.
 This is where we break the rules, embrace creativity, and learn.

 ### Before you step in, here's the deal: